LIPS-scheme/lips/templates/README.md

 [![Coverage Status](https://coveralls.io/repos/github/jcubic/lips/badge.svg?branch={{BRANCH}}&{{CHECKSUM}})](https://coveralls.io/github/jcubic/lips?branch={{BRANCH}})

-LIPS is Powerful Lisp based on Scheme dialect and R5RS specification.
-LIPS is created in JavaScript and work in Browser and Node.js.
+LIPS is Powerful Lisp based on Scheme dialect and R5RS specification (and part of R7RS), it have extensions that make it easier to interacti with JavaScript, it work in Browser and Node.js.

 [Demo](https://jcubic.github.io/lips/#demo)